sheikhartin/notebooks-everywhere/README.md

 - [Exploring the car evaluation dataset](Car_Evaluation_EDA.ipynb): Another famous dataset that we analyze and build models using two different AutoML frameworks...

 - [Conditional formatting in Pandas](Conditional_Formatting_in_Pandas.ipynb): Style your tables and make them more attractive with these simple steps!
 (It is not mandatory)

+- [Working with large datasets in Pandas](Working_With_Large_Datasets_in_Pandas.ipynb): Pandas is not ideal for big data, but there are ways to improve performance.

 #### Machine Learning